 Valentine's day is nigh, whether you love it or hate it's pretty hard to get through the 14th of February and not notice it, it's an in your face kind of day isn't it?
 I mean all the stores are bursting to the rafters with flowers, cards and all sorts of

 tacky lovely gifts.
-We never venture out on Valentine's night, the thoughts of sitting in a packed restaurant full of cheesy music and fake roses is not really my idea of a nice evening out!
-Instead we have a nice home cooked meal, usually cooked my my better half, with a nice bottle wine and a little treat for dessert.
-That's us, and maybe a movie, ok maybe a rom-com kind of movie 😉 If you're like us and you're planning a home cooked meal then you might like to give these rhubarb and ginger tarts with cardamom and vanilla cream a go.
+We never venture out on Valentine's night, the thought of sitting in a packed restaurant full of cheesy music and fake roses is not really my idea of a nice evening out!
+Instead, we have a nice home-cooked meal, usually cooked my better half, with a nice bottle of wine and a little treat for dessert.
+That's us, and maybe a movie, ok maybe a rom-com kind of movie 😉 If you're like us and you're planning a home-cooked meal then you might like to give these rhubarb and ginger tarts with cardamom and vanilla cream a go.

 Speaking of all things Love, have I told you how much I love rhubarb?
 No?
 I really love it, I love the tartness of it and the colours of it, I even love the shape of those big leaves.
 My grandparents used to grow it in their back garden so I've eaten my fair share of it.
 Stewed rhubarb with custard was one of my favourite treats as a kid but I also love rhubarb tarts and crumbles.
 These little tarts are now on my favourites list, made with stem ginger and topped with pistachio crumbs this is perfect for a special treat.
 I serve it with cardamom and vanilla cream but you can serve it with regular whipped cream if you prefer.

-- 1 x 320g all butter puff pastry sheet
+- 1 320 all butter puff pastry sheet

-- 2 tbs syrup from the stem ginger
+- 2 tablespoon syrup from the stem ginger

 - 2 level tbs golden castor sugar

 - 25 g roasted shelled pistachios

 - 1 medium egg beaten